ssbm-oro/racetime-obs/README.md

 1) Install the correct version of Python for your system.
 On Windows, this is Python 3.6.
 Note on Windows whether you are using the 64-bit or 32-bit version of OBS, as you'll need to use the same version of Python.
 On macOS, this is Python 3.7.
 Note on macOS, you also need to use OBS version 25.0.8.
 Version 26 broke python scripts for macOS.

-2) Download and unzip source archive to any folder
+2) Download and unzip the latest release archive to any folder

 3) Install the correct python requirements with `python -m pip install -r requirements.txt`